Yossefmohammed/apple-quality-analysis/README.md

 - Python 3.10.13
 - Jupyter Notebook
 - Required Python packages as listed in the notebook

+## Contact Information
+For any questions or inquiries, please contact:
+- Email: ypssefmohammdahmed@gmail.com
+- Phone: 01126078938

 ## Data Source
 The dataset was obtained from Kaggle and contains measurements of various apple characteristics.